Country Club/Main Street station

-Country Club/Main Street station, also known as Center for Higher Education, is a station on the A Line of the Valley Metro Rail system in Mesa, Arizona, United States.
-The station is located one block east of the intersection of West Main Street and South Country Club Drive and opened on August 22, 2015 as part of Central Mesa Extension.
+Country Club/Main Street station, also known as Center for Higher Education, is a station on the A Line of the Valley Metro Rail & Streetcar system in Mesa, Arizona, United States.
+The station is located one block east of the intersection of West Main Street and South Country Club Drive and opened on August 22, 2015, as part of Central Mesa Extension.
+The station consists of one island platform located in the median of Main Street.